-Many of the nation's finest research and teaching hospitals are located in Boston, including Massachusetts General Hospital, Brigham and Women's Hospital, Beth Israel Deaconess Hospital, Boston Medical Center, Tufts Medical Center, and Boston Children's Hospital, as well as community-based health centers.
+Many of the nation's finest research and teaching hospitals are located in Boston, including Massachusetts General Hospital, Brigham and Women's Hospital, Beth Israel Deaconess Hospital, Boston Medical Center, Tufts Medical Center, and Boston Children's Hospital.
 In total, there are 22 inpatient hospitals in the city with a combined 6,110 beds as of January 2022.
 Furthermore, Boston is home to the medical and dental schools of Harvard University, Tufts University, and Boston University.